rrameshh/musicritic/README.md

 # Musicritic (formerly spotiboxd)

 Musicritic is a web application inspired by Letterboxd, but with Spotify integration.
-Users can review and rate songs, create watchlists, and discover new music based on their preferences through the Spotify API.
+Users can review, listen, and rate songs, create watchlists, and discover new music based on their preferences through the Spotify API.
 Authorization is done with OAuth and PKCE

 ![Homepage GIF](https://media.giphy.com/media/v1.Y2lkPTc5MGI3NjExMWlmMWtrMW1sY2Npd2w0dGh5MjludGJ2ZTZpdHFjNGpiZGw3Z2JwdCZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/Ra7fRbtwsQlqKYWDnH/giphy.gif)

 ## Features

-- **Song Database**: Browse a vast database of albums, tracks, and playlists.
+- **Song Database**: Browse a vast database of albums.
-- **Rating & Reviews**: Users can rate and review movies.
+- **Rating & Reviews**: Users can rate and review songs.
-- **Spotify Integration**: Discover music related to your movie preferences through Spotify API.
+- **Spotify Integration**: Premium Users can play albums from the website with the Spotify SDK

 ## Technologies Used